UmmItKin/UmmItKin/README.md

 As cybersecurity enthusiasts, I also play CTFs when I can.
 Currently, I'm a team member of [ICEDTEA (冰茶戰隊)](https://ic3dt3a.org/).

-I'm also preparing for my first penetration testing certification - the CPTS (yes, not the OSCP, as it's too expensive for me right now).
-Hack The Box offers better value for me. and more harder i like it more.
+I'm also preparing for my first penetration testing certification - the CJCA and CPTS :)

 ## Languages & Skills